Vortesys/Program-Manager-II/README.md

 ![Progmgr banner](/misc/pman2.png)

 ## What is Program Manager?
-Program Manager was the shell that shipped with Microsoft Windows by default from Windows 3.0/NT 3.1 to 3.11/NT 3.51.
-The Program Manager shell was included with Windows as an option until Windows 2000.
-The new Program Manager is a shell that aims to mimic the original desktop metaphor that the original Program Manager was designed for while adding modern amenities.
+Program Manager was the default shell for Windows (NT) 3.x.
+The Program Manager shell was included as an optional component in Windows until Windows 2000.
+It contained a basic task manager, a group-based program launcher and a shutdown dialog.

+## So, Program Manager II?
+Program Manager II is a shell designed to supercede the original Microsoft Program Manager with better compatibility, stability, and ease of usage.
+It's currently in alpha and doesn't contain all of the necessary functionality, but progress is being made.

 ## What does it run on?
-Program Manager should run on ~~every AMD64 version of Windows and every 32-bit version back to 2000.
-The ultimate goal is to run on NT 3.51 just as well as it can run on Windows 11~~ Windows Vista and above.
+Program Manager II will run on Windows Vista and above with no problem.
+Support for XP and older is not guaranteed, nor will it be ported to 9x.

 ## Where do I get it?
-The [releases page](https://github.com/Vortesys/Program-Manager-II/releases) will contain the latest version of Program Manager.
+The [releases page](https://github.com/Vortesys/Program-Manager-II/releases) will contain the latest "stable" version of Program Manager II.
+Build artifacts can be found for most commits made since April and contain pre-release builds.

 ## How can I help?
 Submitting [issues](https://github.com/Vortesys/Program-Manager-II/issues) with bug reports, suggestions or comments always helps.
 If you're able to, contributing with a [pull request](https://github.com/Vortesys/Program-Manager-II/pulls) is much appreciated.